Home - Dinner - Pasta - Creamy Cacio e Pepe Pasta

 Karen’s Notes and Tips

-• This dish is rich and satisfying.
-Half a pound of dried pasta and the sauce will serve 2-4 people, depending on hunger level.
+• This dish is rich and satisfying and will serve 2-4 people, depending on hunger level.

 • Cacio e pepe is best served immediately.
 Leftovers are tasty, but keep in mind that the sauce will be absorbed by the pasta as it cools.